waseemk7/waseemk7/README.md

 <h2 align="center">Hi there 👋</h2>
-<p>I am Waseem Kurne, an experienced React Native Developer with a proven track record of delivering high-quality mobile applications.
+<p>I am Waseem Kurne, an experienced React and React Native Developer with a proven track record of delivering high-quality web and mobile applications.
 I am skilled in implementing complex functionalities.
 I am a strong collaborator with excellent problem-solving abilities and am passionate about staying current with industry trends and finding innovative solutions to challenges.</p>

 - 💬 Ask me about **React Native, ReactJs ,NextJs**